mtrevisan/Boxon/README.md

  - `value`: the value to be assigned, or calculated (can be a SpEL expression).

 #### description
-Assign a constant value to a field (not present in the message).
+Assign a constant, calculated value to a field.

+Note that the evaluations are done AFTER parsing the entire message.

 #### annotation type
 This annotation is bounded to a variable.